Lightweight Cars Vs. Powerful Ones – Which Is Better?

 The Effect Of Power And Lightness On Speed And Handling

 Let me be the first to admit that no matter how much (or little) a car weighs, horsepower can always make up for it in a straight line.
-A great example hereof is the new 717-hp BMW M5 that manages to dash from 0 to 60 mph in as little as 3.12 seconds despite weighing 5,390 lbs.
+A great example hereof is the new 717-hp BMW M5 that can hit 0–60 mph in about 3.0 seconds in instrumented testing, despite a curb weight of roughly 5,251 lbs.
 In the corners, however, critics claim the new G90 M5’s weight can’t be disguised, and it struggles more than it should.

 This phenomenon isn’t exclusive to the M5.
 Newton’s First Law tells us that heavier objects resist changes in motion.
 In other words, heavier cars require more force to change directions, whereas lighter cars maintain higher speeds through corners and have shorter braking distances.
 As a result, lightweight cars excel around tight tracks.

 The Alfa Romeo 4C proves the point.
-Despite only having 237 hp available, it weighs about the same as a Mazda Miata – 2,487 lbs.
-To this day, the 4C holds the record for being the fastest sub-250 hp car around the Nürburgring, with a time of 8 minutes and four seconds.
+Despite only having 237 hp available, it weighs about the same as a Mazda Miata at 2,487 lbs.
+Alfa Romeo claimed the 4C set the fastest Nürburgring lap for a production car under 250 hp, posting an 8:04.
 That’s faster than the more powerful and heavier S550 Ford Mustang GT.

 The Role Of Space Age Tech In Weight-Saving

 Back in the day, a car’s weight was dictated by its size.
 But thanks to aluminum, titanium, magnesium, and most importantly, carbon fiber, even big cars can keep their weight down.
-The Pagani Zonda was one of the first to flex its newfound love for carbon fiber, weighing 2,756 lb.
+The Pagani Zonda Roadster F lists a dry weight of about 2,712 lb (1,230 kg), showing how far carbon fiber can push mass downward.
 Its main rival, the Lamborghini Diablo SV, weighed significantly more, at 3,373 lbs.

 Today, the Gordon Murray Automotive T.50 takes this to an extreme.
-Its naturally aspirated 3.9-liter V12 weighs less than 400 lbs and the entire car has a total dry weight of just 2,176 lbs.
-Therefore, it boasts a power-to-weight ratio of 672 hp per tonne – a figure no one thought was possible.
+Its naturally aspirated 3.9-liter V12 weighs about 392 lbs (178 kg), and the car lists a dry weight of about 2,110 lbs (957 kg).
+Gordon Murray Automotive quotes a power-to-weight figure of 672 PS per tonne (roughly 663 hp per tonne).

 The Testament Of The BMW M5

-To further demonstrate how big an impact even 100 lbs make, I draw your attention to the BMW M5 CS.
-Despite only being 100 lbs lighter than the M5 Competition and having 10 hp more, it shaved six seconds off the Comp’s Nürburgring lap time.
+To further demonstrate how big an impact even 100 lbs makes, I draw your attention to the BMW M5 CS.
+Despite being about 230 lbs lighter than the M5 Competition and making 626 hp vs 617 hp, it lapped the Nürburgring in 7:29.57 versus 7:35.90, about 6.3 seconds quicker.

 Why Power Is Not Always The Answer